-Milwaukee Art Museum is gateway to adventure with Nature and American Vision, opening Feb.
-26
+Milwaukee Art Museum is Gateway to Adventure with Nature and American Vision, Opening February 26

 Milwaukee, Wis.—This February, the Milwaukee Art Museum invites visitors to explore the American landscape in Nature and the American Vision: The Hudson River School, a landmark exhibition of iconic 19th-century paintings from the acclaimed collection of the New-York Historical Society.
 On view Feb.
 26‒May 8, 2016, the exhibition includes some of the most important artworks of the first half of American history—powerful, breathtaking vistas that capture the beauty and drama of a young nation.